mosparo/django-integration/README.md

 -----

-### IMPORTANT: This is a very early alpha version.
-Please do not use it in production and send feedback as an issue or by email to feedback@mosparo.io.

 ## Description
 With this Django app, you can protect your forms with mosparo.
 Install the app, configure it and add the field to your forms.